 In addition, we have a special advertorial formula to facilitate all-embracing stories/messages.
 This format is used where the standard corporate-style advert is insufficient to convey the message.
 This is a double-page spread — priced at €1900 (plus VAT @23%) — which we will write, design, and make-up in conjunction with the client, with the client having full control over content, style of presentation, etc. Alternatively, the client can supply the finished pdf in print-ready format.

 Apart from the printed edition, there is also an identical online version, freely available to all who wish to access it.
-The current and all back issues are permanently accessible at the click of a button at (buildingservicesnews.com).
-They can be downloaded in seconds and are accessed in page-turner formatwhich is akin to having the printed version on your screen.
+The current and all back issues are permanently accessible at the click of a button at (buildingservicesengineering.ie).
+They can be downloaded in seconds and are accessed in page-turner format which is akin to having the printed version on your screen.
 In addition, where email addresses and websites are listed on advertisements and in the editorial, they are hyper-linked back directly to the featured person/company address.

 Just like the cost comparison, what matters with professional and trade publications is not so much the number of copies distributed but the relevance of the readership, and how they receive the magazine.
-Here again Building Services News has no equal as it is the official journal partner of the key professional and trade representative bodies such as:
+Here again Building Services Engineering has no equal as it is the official journal partner of the key professional and trade representative bodies such as:

 The Chartered Institution of Building Services Engineers (CIBSE)